Catholic–Eastern Orthodox relations: Future prospects

 The Catholic Church has expressed a deep desire to heal the schism in order that the Church may "breathe with her two lungs".
 The Orthodox, however, continue to insist that the Bishop of Rome holds a primacy which is limited to one of honour.
 This is encapsulated in the phrase primus inter pares (Latin for "first among equals").
 Given that the Catholic Church recognises more than just a distinction in honour there is clearly a need for one side to compromise on this matter.
 Currently there are no indications of a compromise of this sort in the near future.

 Despite the enduring differences between the Catholic and Orthodox churches some scholars hold that the main problem halting progress is behavioural and not doctrinal.
-Thus, Robert F. Taft, S.J. believes that the answer to the churches' problems is ecumenical scholarship which seeks understanding rather than confrontation.
+Thus, Robert F. Taft, S.J. believed that the answer to the churches' problems is ecumenical scholarship which seeks understanding rather than confrontation.